damianM/burialmoundsmap/README.md

 ## How To Install
 * download or clone project
-* install all project dependencies with npm install
+* install all project dependencies with: npm install
-* start the development server with npm start
+* start the development server with: npm start
 * if necessary run: npm install --save react-router-dom

 A new browser window open automatically displaying the app.
 If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser